directus/directus/docs/guides/api-hooks.md

 ## 4. Develop your Custom Hook

 > Hooks can impact performance when not carefully implemented.
 This is especially true for `before` hooks (as these are
-> blocking) and hooks on `read` actions, as a single request can result in a large ammount of database reads.
+> blocking) and hooks on `read` actions, as a single request can result in a large amount of database reads.

 ### Register Function